kharus/sigmakee/README.md

 You can follow the steps below to do a manual installation on linux or Mac.
 This procedure assumes that you start from your home directory and are happy with having directories created there.
-The sed command below attempts to modify ~/.sigmakee/KBs/config.xml to conform to your local paths.
-If your paths differ, then you may need to edit your config.xml manually.
-If you are running tomcat on vagrant or another VM, you may need to change the port value from 8080.
+The sed command below attempts to modify `~/.sigmakee/KBs/config.xml` to conform to your local paths.
+If your paths differ, then you may need to edit your `config.xml` manually.
+If you are running tomcat on vagrant or another VM, you may need to change the port value from `8080`.
-If you are running on a server, rather than your localhost you'll need to set the hostname parameter in your config.xml file.
-E will only work if your $TMPDIR is set correctly.
+If you are running on a server, rather than your localhost you'll need to set the hostname parameter in your `config.xml` file.
+E will only work if your `$TMPDIR` is set correctly.
 No particular version of tomcat is required.
-If you load a different version of tomcat, be sure to change $CATALINA_HOME and your paths to conform to the version.
+If you load a different version of tomcat, be sure to change `$CATALINA_HOME` and your paths to conform to the version.
 If you use a different mirror or version you'll need to change the wget commend below and Oracle Java appears to now have a key embedded in their URL that will change every time.
 Change "theuser" below to your user name.